CSWP Responds to Harvard University President’s Comments

 Letter sent by CSWP to the New York Times (2005) in response to statements made by Lawrence Summers, President of Harvard University, 2001-2006.

-What Works?
-Increasing the Participation of Women in Undergraduate Physics
+What Works for Women in Undergraduate Physics

 B. Whitten, et al. Results of site visits to nine undergraduate physics departments with high participation of women (2003).